anaclumos/extracranial/Research/pages/P vs NP.md

 - Before [[LLM|LLMs]], generating the associated image took time if you were given a prompt.
 A talented artist could take a few hours (minutes, days, etc.) to create a polished piece.
 Once created, it would be easy to verify if it fits the criteria - is this an image of a horse wearing sunglasses?
 - There are no problems that are easy to compute yet hard to verify.
 If such a problem existed, you could just re-run the computation again.

-One such thing of **easy to compute yet hard to verify** can be tracking the time-based hash seed, but this is only true depending on the definition of **confirming**.
+One such thing of **easy to compute yet hard to verify** can be tracking the time-based hash [[seed]], but this is only true depending on the definition of **confirming**.
 If verifying means giving input and comparing the output, yes, it is easy.
 It will be hard if verifying includes _finding_ the information **and** comparing the production.
 But then again, it also falls into another _hard-to-compute_ problem.

 ## P: Poly-time Solvable

-- Class of solvable and verifiable problems in polynomial time by a deterministic Turing machine.
+- Class of solvable and verifiable problems in polynomial time by a deterministic [[Turing machine]].

 ## NP: Nondeterministic Polynomial Time